alistaire/geouicer/README.md

 # geouicer
-Set of geospatial R functions for algorithmia services
+Set of geospatial R functions for algorithmia services.
+Includes services to
+* buffer a set of OSM roads and burn the results to a raster